jedlimlx/Cellular-Automaton-Viewer/wiki/Modifying-CAViewer.md

 [javadocs]: ../javadoc/index.html

 See the [javadocs] for more information on implementation and the other classes.
-Also see the [rules] folder for sample implementations of other rulespaces.
+Also see the [rules] folder for application implementations of other rulespaces.

 Adding custom named neighbourhood types
 -----------------